 The collection of rocks and stones is not limited to those only found in Greece but extends to other parts of the world as well.
 One can see obsidian blades from Milos, pumice from Santorini, volcanic minerals from Mount Vesuvius and Mount Etna, bauxite and cyanide from Brazil, and mineral rock from meteorites!
 In the last exhibition hall of the museum, you will come across a machine that sends out ultraviolet rays that allow you to see the various colorations of the rocks that are otherwise invisible to the naked eye.

-There are also different fossils found here, the most notable being the bones of the dwarf elephant that roamed on the island of Naxos about 70,000 years ago.
-The museum though small is extremely impressive and is easily one of the most interesting ones in Naxos.
+Fossils are also exhibited, the most notable being the bones of the dwarf elephant that roamed on the island of Naxos about 70,000 years ago.
+The museum may be small, yet extremely impressive and one of the most interesting in Naxos.

 The Geological Museum is located in Apiranthos village.

-Car rental: Τhere's the option of renting a car in Naxos with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Geological Museum and many other places of interest in Naxos at their own pace.
+Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a car rental allows visitors to discover the Geological Museum of Apiranthos and many other places of interest at their own pace.